 3 Ways to Reduce COGS

 Reducing your COGS will give you the opportunity to pour more money into other operations, like marketing.
+Optimizing inventory management and using demand forecasting can help reduce COGS by preventing over-ordering and aligning inventory with actual customer demand.
 Here are three ways you can reduce your costs:

 Automate processes